ember-learn/super-rentals-tutorial/README.md

   The filename (the path relative to `cwd`) used for creating the file.
 Also sets the `data-filename` metadata field in the resulting code block.

-  This is only required when the block is not set to `hidden`.
-The patch itself has the filename information, so this is only really used to render the final diff output.
+  This is also used to format the patch before sending it to `git apply`, so it is required unless they are already included in the patch and the block is set to `hidden`.

 ### `run:checkpoint`